ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 Reference page: https://www.folkner.shop/blog/1755/#index_id7

-When you line them up, you can see that there are many different types of wool, but among them, merino wool is often used in clothing for mountain climbing and hiking .
-What is so good about it?
-Let's take a closer look at merino wool.
+When you line them up, you can see that there are many different types of wool, but Merino wool is the one that is often used in mountain climbing and hiking clothing .
+What is so good about Merino wool?
+Let's take a closer look at Merino wool.

-The decisive difference is the feel, as well as the heat retention and deodorizing effect.
+The decisive difference is the "feel" of the material, as well as the "heat retention" and "odor prevention" properties.

-Basically, it becomes part of the wool, and is a special power that wool inherently possesses.
+Basically, it becomes part of the wool, so it has a special power that wool inherently possesses.

 However, Merino wool has the following characteristics: